 “No one is measuring [progress] whether they are working on their ankles or not,” said Active Life co-owner Dr. Sean Pastuch.

-Pastuch and fellow co-founder Dr. Jeremy Todd have an easy assessment video (shown above) to see if the ankles are a problem for you or a waste of your time to spend stretching.
+Pastuch and fellow co-founder Dr. Jeremy Todd have an easy assessment video (shown below) to see if the ankles are a problem for you or a waste of your time to spend stretching.
 Passing grade for women is in the 4-4 1/2 inch range on each side and 5-5 1/2 for men.

 “You need 34.5 degrees of dorsiflexion for someone to not injure their knee or hip,” Pastuch said.
 “This is an easy way to test that and, if you fail, re-test every six weeks for progress.”